2-step authentication¶

 verification code not accepted¶

-If you are prompted repeatedly for a your verification code, then:
+If you are prompted repeatedly for your verification code, then:

 can I start over?¶